Heart (band): 2013–2016: Rock and Roll Hall of Fame and Beautiful Broken

 At the Rock and Roll Hall of Fame induction ceremony on April 18, 2013, the original members of Heart (the Wilson sisters, Howard Leese, Michael Derosier, Steve Fossen, and Roger Fisher) reunited for the first time in 34 years to play "Crazy on You".
 The band was inducted by Chris Cornell, who emotionally talked about what heroes and role models Ann and Nancy Wilson had been to him and other musicians in Seattle, saying, "For me, and for countless other men and women, they have earned, at long last, their rightful place in the Rock and Roll Hall of Fame."
 In 2014, the band released another live album, Fanatic Live from Caesar's Colosseum, which peaked at number 13 on Billboard's Top Hard Rock Albums Chart.

 Heart released the album Beautiful Broken on July 8, 2016.
 The hard-rocking title cut featuring Metallica's James Hetfield trading vocals with Ann Wilson was the first single.
-Beautiful Broken reached number 9 on Billboard's Rock Album Chart and number 30 on Billboard's Top Selling Albums Chart.
-Immediately following the new album's release, the band embarked on the Rock Hall Three for All, a 30-date headlining tour of the US with Joan Jett and Cheap Trick supporting.
+Beautiful Broken was No. 9 on Billboard's Rock Album Chart and No. 30 on Billboard's Top Selling Albums Chart.
+Immediately after the album's release, the band embarked on the Rock Hall Three for All, a 30-date headlining tour of the U.S. with Joan Jett and Cheap Trick supporting.